pardub/archive_github/README.md

   - Cloud Provider: Google Cloud Platform (GCP)
   - Infrastructure Automation: Terraform for Infrastructure as Code (IaC)
-  - Workflow Management: Airflow for orchestration
+  - Workflow Management: Airflow for orchestration (Airflow has been chosen over Mage as it is currently the most widely used in the industry, and I believe it's a good idea to practice it).
   - Data Storage: BigQuery for Data Warehousing
   - Data Lake Storage: Google Cloud Storage
   - Batch Processing and Transformations: Utilizing dbt cloud and Spark